 The 65 ºC specification was based on a US standard of a nice round number.
 Namely 145 ºF.
 That converts to 62.778 ºC (hence the US talk about 63 ºC).
 So, our metric authorities rounded up to 65ºC, rather than down to 60 ºC.

 The new changes are based on hundreds of labs’ research over decades and ultimately these numbers are based on statistical analysis.
-Thus, it can be difficult to say for sure the exact cut-off temperature for death of bacteria, because if you review thousands of research papers you will find data points scattered all round.
+Thus, it can be difficult to say for sure the exact cut-off temperature for the death of bacteria, because if you review thousands of research papers you will find data points scattered all around.

 But you can say that with 95 or 99% confidence they are not surviving at such-and-such a temperature.

-The FCS Hygiene Audit contains a foundation backbone of the legal requirements as it relates to a food premises.
+The FCS Hygiene Audit contains a foundation backbone of the legal requirements as it relates to food premises.
 And it is seldom that the law surpasses best practice.
 This is one instance where we at FCS are happy to lower the standard as we cannot scientifically justify a stricter standard in this case and as such effective 1 July 2018, we have adjusted our requirement for hot foods to be displayed at a core temperature of 60 ºC.

 You can get your copy of the new regulation R638 of 2018.

 Food Consulting Services is a private South African-owned Food Testing Laboratory and Food Safety Consultancy, that tests water and food to ensure compliance with South African National Standards.
 We also perform hygiene survey audits to the hospitality and food manufacturing industry.
 If you’d like to learn more about Food Consulting Services, visit our website or feel free to enquire with us.
 We look forward to hearing from you and becoming your food safety partners.
 Get in touch with us for more information.